8 Sure Shot Ways To Reduce Employee Attrition

 3. Retirement Or Involuntary Attrition

-Involuntary attrition is when an employee gets terminated from his job due to lack of performance or due to ethical misconduct.
+Involuntary attrition is when an employee gets terminated from his job due to a lack of performance or due to ethical misconduct.

 These kinds of attrition can actually aid in the professional development of your organization as the less productive employees gets filtered out of the system.